getify/Functional-Light-JS/ch1.md

 ## Summary

-This is Functional-Light JavaScript (FLP).
+This is Functional-Light JavaScript.
 The goal is to learn to communicate with our code but not suffocate under mountains of notation or terminology to get there.
-Welcome to the party!
+I hope this book jumpstarts your journey!